SJ23 Tech Tip B18, (Updated 2017-06-19) Bob Schimmel

 4. COAT - Finish with four coats of Sikkens Marine Cetol Marine.
 TOP

 FABRICATE NEW RAILS - Replacement wood grab rails should be cut from straight grain solid hard wood.
 The original rails were solid teak but you may substitute with mahogany or other hard wood.
-Remember that when you attach a rigid item to fiberglass the rule of thumb is, "always shape the item to conform to the fibreglass, not the other way around."
+Remember that when you attach a rigid item to fibreglass the rule of thumb is, "always shape the item to conform to the fibreglass, not the other way around."
 Fibreglass must NEVER be placed under permanent stress.
 Therefore, new wood rails must be steam bent, laminated or cut to shape.
+Insert dimensions here x.

 STEAM BEND - Steam bending is probably the least wasteful technique.
 Bending is not as difficult as it may seem.
 Simply use an electric kettle for a boiler, shove a radiator hose over the spout (must be a tight fit so you don't lose steam), connect the hose to the steam box and push the wood inside the box to "cook" it.
 Keep the water at a hard boil.
 Leave the wood inside the box till it gets REAL hot right to the core.
 At the "magic moment" (about 2 hrs if it is hot outside) the wood will become elastic and you can pull it out to bend it.
 You only have about 10 seconds to form it to the desired shape so form it around a mold.
 Practice with a piece of scrap wood and use insulated gloves.
 Remember that wood will always spring back about 10% after steam bending, so allow for it by over bending.
 Shown below is Paul's handiwork on replacing the rails on his boat.

-The wood is very hot after two hours, so gloves are mandatory for handling it.
-At right the hot rails are being set in clamps for cooling.
+Fig 4 - The wood is very hot after two hours, so gloves are mandatory for handling it.
+At right the hot rails being set in clamps for cooling.
 Once the wood has cooled it "remembers" this as the shape it grew in.
 All internal stresses are relieved.

 TOP